-Team USA fans are getting excited about their return back to the Cup after sadly missing the cut for the 2018 World Cup.
-This group of young superstars led by Premier Leagues Christian Pulsic and Weston Mckennie looks to take the world by storm and come out of their grouping victorious.
-As the USMNT has only ever finished 3rd in the World Cup the team will look to change that this year starting with a win Saturday.
+Team USA fans are hoping for the best this year after sadly missing the cut for the 2018 World Cup.
+After advancing to the round of 16 and team leader Christian Pulsic being cleared to play this Saturday against Netherlands, the whole country is asking how they can watch this game.
+As the USMNT has only ever finished 3rd in the World Cup, the team will look to change that this year starting with a win Saturday.

 The tournament will be airing live on Fox and Fox Sports 1 (FS1) as well as on Telemundo in Spanish.
 But for a more affordable watch experience with extra flexibility and convenience, you’ll want to subscribe to Hulu + Live TV, Sling TV, YouTube TV, DirecTV Stream, FuboTV, or Vidgo to get all the action.